-And to prove angiogenesis based on Micro vessel density is one of the independent and significant prognostic factor.
+Additionaly, this study aims to prove angiogenesis based on Micro vessel density is one of the independent and significant prognostic factor.

 INTRODUCTION

 Carcinoma means – New growth

 An abnormal tissue that grows by cellular proliferation more rapidly than normal and continuous to grow after the stimuli that instated the growth cease.